Chapter 32 : Shades of Calamity

 “I'm sorry!
 I couldn't help it!
 He made me,” Albus declared with fear and worry.
 After he had released the counter curse, Norah had snatched his wand from his grip and held his arms steady by his sides.

-But Harry's brief turn towards his son as Namken regained movement was enough to give him the advantage.
+But Harry's brief turn toward his son as Namken regained movement was enough to give him the advantage.
 Namken raised his wand and snarled.

 “Yes.
 Let's end this.
 For good.
 Crucio!”
 Namken roared.
 “You die now!”